Pressure cooker: Related devices

 An autoclave (≥ 121 °C) is a type of pressure cooker used by laboratories and hospitals to sterilize equipment.
 A stovetop autoclave is essentially a higher-pressure cooker with a gauge, used as an autoclave in poorer areas.

-Pressure canners are large pressure cookers which have the capacity to hold jars used in canning.
-Pressure canners are specifically designed for home canning, whereas ordinary pressure cookers are not recommended for canning due to the risk of botulism poisoning, because pressure canners hold heat (≥ 115 °C) and pressure for much longer than ordinary pressure cookers; these factors are a critical part of the total processing time required to destroy harmful microbes such as bacterial spores.
+Pressure canners are large pressure cookers which have the capacity to hold jars used in home canning.
+Pressure canners are specifically designed for canning, whereas ordinary pressure cookers are not recommended for canning due to the risk of botulism poisoning.
+Pressure canners hold heat (≥ 115 °C) and pressure for much longer than ordinary pressure cookers; these factors are a critical part of the total processing time required to destroy harmful microbes such as bacterial spores.

 Pressure fryers are used for deep fat frying under pressure, because ordinary pressure cookers are not suitable for pressure frying.

-A pressure air fryer (not to be confused with a pressure fryer) is a recent combination of a pressure cooker and an air fryer, with two separate lids, one for pressure cooking and one for air frying.
-The air frying lid has a convection fan in it that allows it to air fry foods, similar to an air fryer oven.
+An air fryer pressure cooker (not to be confused with a pressure fryer) is a recent combination of a pressure cooker and an air fryer, with two separate lids, one for pressure cooking and one for air frying.
+The air frying lid has a convection fan inside that allows it to air fry foods, similar to an air fryer oven.
 This innovation was popularized by the Ninja Foodi Pressure Cooker, marketed as the first pressure cooker that can crisp and air fry.

 A pressure oven is a recent combination of an oven and pressure cooker, usually as a countertop convection oven.
-They operate at low pressures, 10 kPa, compared to other pressure cookers.
+Pressure ovens operate at low pressures, 10 kPa, compared to other pressure cookers.
 Their main function is as an enhanced oven or broiler for meat and poultry, avoiding drying.
 As such, they often include a rotisserie.
 Although having insufficient pressure for most conventional pressure cooking functions, they do also have non-pressure oven modes.